Tim-Smith1/LogoMaticLogoGenerator/README.md

 ---
 ## Usage

-I want to create a README generator
+I want to create a SVG logo generator
-So that I can quickly create a professional README.md file for a new projects
+So that I can quickly create a professional SVG logo for a new projects
 ---
 ## License
   License used for this project - MIT